giobale/dog-breed-explorer/docs/SECRETS_AND_AUTHENTICATION.md

     echo "DOG_API_ENDPOINT=$DOG_API_ENDPOINT" >> $GITHUB_ENV
 ```

-**Important**: The workflow overwrites `GOOGLE_APPLICATION_CREDENTIALS` with the DLT service account key retrieved from Secret Manager.
-This is because the dlt pipeline needs to authenticate as the DLT service account (which has BigQuery permissions), not the GitHub Actions service account.
+**Important**: The workflow overwrites `GOOGLE_APPLICATION_CREDENTIALS` with the service account key retrieved from Secret Manager.
+This key is for `terraform-deploy@pyne-de-assignemet.iam.gserviceaccount.com`, which has the necessary BigQuery, Artifact Registry, and other permissions required by the dlt pipeline.
+The GitHub Actions service account (`github-actions@pyne-de-assignemet.iam.gserviceaccount.com`) is only used for authentication to GCP and accessing Secret Manager - the actual pipeline execution uses the `terraform-deploy` service account.

 ---